 - Licensure at the Paramedic level (no general education coursework.)

 Financial aid eligibility requires individuals to be accepted to and enrolled in a program of study; therefore, if you require financial aid to pay your tuition and fees you must apply for the certificate or degree EMS program (even if you plan only to take the licensure classes without seeking program completion).
-Since EMT is a prerequisite for both the certificate and the associate degree program, students seeking financial aid in order to take that introductory licensing course should consult the Admissions or Financial Aid Office for clarification and advice.
+Since licensure at the EMT (Basic) level is a prerequisite for both the certificate and the associate degree program, students seeking financial aid in order to take that introductory licensing course should consult the Admissions or Financial Aid Office for clarification and advice.

-In order to be considered for admission to either the certificate or associate in applied science degree Emergency Medical Services program, applicants must have successfully completed high school level algebra I and lab science courses, and either EMCC’s EMT123 (or a transferrable EMT course or proof of licensure/ability to become licensed at the EMT level).
+In order to be considered for admission to either the certificate or associate in applied science degree Emergency Medical Services program, applicants must have successfully completed high school level algebra I and lab science courses, and either EMCC’s EMT123 (or a transferable EMT course or proof of licensure/ability to become licensed at the EMT level).